Some links in this post may be affiliate links

 Phalaenopsis Orchids unlike Brassia (Spider) Orchids are less tolerant of dry soil conditions due to the absence of pseudobulbs, therefore, they cannot tolerate long periods of dryness.

-The best temperatures for Moth Orchid are between 16-290C.
+Moth Orchid prospers in a warmth of 16-290C.
 The warmer days and cooler night temperatures with a difference of 10-150C are ideal.
 The cool nights are essential to trigger flowering.

-Feed Moth Orchid during the growing season with an orchid's fertilizer as per the manufacturer's instructions.
-Do not feed in the cold season as growth is minimal at this time.
+Feed Moth Orchid with an orchid's fertilizer in spring and summer as per the manufacturer's instructions.
+Do not feed in fall and winter as growth is minimal at this time.
 Do not feed an orchid that is in flower as it can shorten the flowering period.

 It is better to err on the side of underfeeding than overfeeding as overfeeding can result in loss of the roots thus death of the orchid.
 If you overfeed, it can also lead to vegetative growth at the expense of flower production.